Ask, ask ask!

 And then give it some seconds before you move on, repeat it, take a breath and then continue.
 Try to notice when that word or structure comes up again and try to use it yourself.

-For our customers: you are in the perfect situation with your local, where you have this opportunity often.
+For our customers: you are in the perfect situation with your local, where you have this opportunity often while you're learning German.
 Within one session of 60 minutes do this 3 times, maybe even note it down into your learning journal.

 Ask, ask, ask!
 And start to become comfortable with this not so comfortable moment.
 It’s when you learn the most

 Side note: it’s not that it’s much easier for kids to learn language than for you.
 They are just extremely curious and ask, ask, ask.
 They don’t care if they make mistakes or look stupid, and then they just repeat what they hear.
 You can actually do the same :)